RobertCraigie/prisma-client-py/docs/quickstart.md

 ```

 All prisma client methods are fully statically typed, this means that mypy will output an error
-if you try to access an unknown field <TODO etc>
+if you try to access an unknown field or any other invalid operation.

 For example, add the following line to the end of the main() function